BoilerToad/BoilerToad/README.md

 The document is divided into four main sections: Pre-Release (Private) Projects, Public Projects, Projects from DeepLearning.AI, etc, and Projects Inspired by Others.

+## Public Projects

+These projects are completed and publicly available for use or contribution.

+1. **[Project Delta](https://github.com/BoilerToad/projectTBD)**: Placeholder for a publically available project.

 ## Pre-Release (Private) Projects

 These are projects currently under development or in a pre-release stage.
 They are not yet publicly available but are significant to the overall development roadmap.